overture-stack/website/markdown/documentation/maestro/installation/installation.md

 1. **Setting Up Your Environment Variables:**

-Based on your configuration, create an `.env.maestro` file with the necessary environment variables.
+Based on your configuration, create a `.env.maestro` file with the necessary environment variables.
 Here's an example of a completed `.env.maestro` file:

 ```bash
 # ============================